tomc944/AdventurerCollective/README.md

-# FresherNote
+# AdventurerCollective

-[Heroku link][heroku] **NB:** This should be a link to your production site

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+AdventurerCollective is a web application inspired by OutBoundCollective built using Ruby on Rails and React.js.
+AdventurerCollective allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, mark completed and delete adventures
-- [ ] Organize notes within Notebooks
+- [ ] Organize adventures within lists (e.g. Southwest Utah Hikes)
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Tag adventures with multiple tags and search adventures by tag (e.g. Biking, Running, Backpacking)
+- [ ] Follow other adventurers/have others follow you
-- [ ] Search through notes for blocks of text
+- [ ] Can leave reviews of adventure
+- [ ] Adventures will show location on map using Google Maps API

+AdventurerCollective doesn't have functionality (i.e. where the inspiration departs from the original)

-- [ ] Apply complex styling to notes while editing
+- [ ] No articles
+- [ ] No sharing via external social media APIs (twitter, FB)
-- [ ] Set reminders on notes
+- [ ] No explorers (sponsored athletes/vagabonds)

 ## Design Docs
 * [View Wireframes][view]